 Transportation planning includes development of the Oregon Transportation Plan and modal plans that provide Oregon’s strategic transportation vision and policies.
 Statewide policy plans also provide guidance and direction for developing other transportation system plans.

-City and county Transportation System Plans (TSPs), which include all of the state highway system within their boundaries, describe existing conditions, identify roadway classification and transportation needs over a 20-year period and develop priorities for transportation system improvements within a defined geographic area.
-Generally completed by local cities or counties, TSPs evaluate needs across all modes of transportation and may include portions of or whole transportation corridors.is divided among 6 is’ Program Managers may propose projects identified in TSPs for inclusion in the STIP.
+City and county Transportation System Plans (TSPs), which include all of the state highway system within their boundaries, describe existing conditions, identify roadway classification and type, size, and location transportation needs over a 20-year period and develop priorities for transportation system improvements within a defined geographic area.
+TSPs evaluate needs across all modes of transportation and may include portions of or whole transportation corridors.
+The STIP allocates funding to projects in six investment areas: Fix-It, Enhance Highway, Safety, Public and Active Transportation, ADA, Local Government and Other Functions.
+Each investment area or program has its own methodology for selecting projects.
+Program Managers may propose projects identified in TSPs for inclusion in the STIP.

 Transportation Policy Planning includes: